 - Sign in to the portal website as an administrator of your organization and click Organization > Edit Settings > Security.

-- In the Enterprise Logins section, click the Set Identity Provider button and enter your organization's name in the window that appears (for example, City of Redlands).
+- In the Enterprise Logins section, select the One Identity Provider option, click the Set Enterprise Login button, and enter your organization's name in the window that appears (for example, City of Redlands).
 When users access the portal website, this text displays as part of the SAML sign in option (for example, Using your City of Redlands account).

-You can only register one enterprise IDP for your portal.
+You can only register one enterprise IDP, or one federation of IDPs, for your portal.